 When you call into an ADAPT Workgroup you will need to:

-Taking notes during the call will be helpful.
+- Taking notes during the ADAPT Workgroup call will be helpful.

-If you want to join any ADAPT Workgroup, please contact the respective Co-Chairs at the emails listed below for that workgroup.
+If you want to join any ADAPT Workgroup, please contact the respective Co-Chairs in each of the workgroups below.

 The Workforce Workgroup

 The ADAPT Workforce Workgroup works on issues relating to Community Attendants.
 Community Attendants are the backbone of the long term services and supports system.

 Community attendants assist individuals with disabilities to live independently and be part of the community.

 1. Managed Care Organization

 3. Ways to increase the wages and benefits of the Community Attendant Workforce